tximeta: transcript quantification import with automatic metadata

 should contain all the information we need to identify the

-Salmon quantification directories.
-For alevin
+salmon quantification directories.

-Here we will use a Salmon quantification file in the
+Here we will use a salmon quantification file in the

 tximportData package to demonstrate the usage of